KQM-git/genshin-tcg-deck-list/content/decks/double_anemo.md

 Now that your Swirls are good to go for basically the whole game, you want to slow down what the opponent wants to do using Jean and Sucrose’s Elemental Skills to swap key units out, using the skill that swaps to whoever is better for you.
 Using Lucky Dog, Jean’s Burst and Aquila Favonia, you can easily buy enough time to wear down any opponent, but be always careful for potential snipes from decks like Pyro Resonance ones or from a potential Adeptus Temptation Burst.
 Lastly, remember that when one of your opponent’s characters is defeated, your potential Swirl DMG goes down, so pushing through an enemy with a strong Stall unit like an Aquila Favonia Bennett or a Noelle could prove difficult, and will require careful use of your resources.
 Matchups with this deck can be very dependant on even just one small mistake from you or your opponent, so always keep in mind what your game plan for each turn is.

 ### Conclusion and Credits
-Thank you for making this far!
+Thank you for making it this far!
 We hope this guide will help you blow your opponents away in your duels!

 Guide made originally by WONG#7718.
 Supervised by Pietroloz#6800.